mlabuda2/nf-tower-docs/docs/core-concepts/definitions.md

 - Workspace-level Secrets are injected into all Pipelines that are launched within a Workspace.

-- User Secrets are injected in all the pipeline launched by a specific user
+- User-level Secrets are injected into all Pipelines that are launched by a specific user.

 > User-level Secrets have higher priority and will override any Workspace-level Secrets with the same name.